 The Yorkshire Aid Convoy

-A partnership we are very proud of is the one with our friends at Reusing IT, a Scottish charity that provides refurbished computers to families in the UK and abroad.
+We have a long-standing partnership with our friends at Reusing IT, a Scottish charity that provides refurbished computers to families in the UK and abroad.
 Through Reusing IT we funded the supply of 80 computers to the Yorkshire Aid Convoy, which has been donating essentials such as bicycles, educational supplies and toiletries to Romania for the past 20 years.

 The Yorkshire Aid Convoy is making a huge difference to so many people by reaching the most in need areas in Romania and here at Techbuyer we wanted to play our part in helping children, wherever they may be, get connected to the digital world.